Sarah Maple

-Sarah Khanum Maple (born 1985) is a British visual artist.
+Sarah Khanum Maple (born 1985) is an English visual artist.
 She was recognised for her work after being awarded the "New Sensations" prize.

 Early life and education

 Maple was born in Eastbourne, Sussex to a Kenyan-born, Birmingham-raised Punjabi Muslim mother and a British father.

 In 2003, Maple took a Foundation Course at the University of the Creative Arts.
 Four years later, she graduated with a Bachelor of Fine Arts with honours from Kingston University.

 Work

 In 2007 she won the "4 New Sensations" competition, run by Channel 4 in conjunction with the Saatchi Gallery.
 The competition's aim is "to find the most exciting and imaginative artistic talent in the UK" from among art students graduating that year.